Budget-friendly spare bedroom ideas

 Annika Wooden Low Rise Bed Frame

 To complete the ultimate cosy guest experience, it’s time to choose a spare bedroom mattress – and don’t worry, you don’t have to break the bank!
-Budget-friendly traditional springs are a great mattress choice for any bedroom, creating a springy, supportive base for guests to sink into.
+Traditional spring mattresses offer reliable comfort at lower price points, while hybrid options combine springs with memory foam for a plusher feel.
+A medium comfort grade suits most sleepers, making it the safest choice for guests with different preferences.

 And don’t forget beautiful bedding.
 Think inviting layers of bedding to create a hotel-like feel, complete with cosy blankets.
 A small blanket box at the end of the bed can add a touch of elegance and extra storage.
 All these thoughtful bedroom layout ideas will maximise comfort for your guests.